petersowah/laravel-cashier-revenue-cat/README.md

 This will publish the webhook handler to `app/Listeners/HandleRevenueCatWebhook.php`.
 You can then modify this file to customize how webhook events are handled.

 5. The package automatically handles the following webhook events:
-- Initial Purchase
+- INITIAL_PURCHASE
-- Renewal
+- RENEWAL
-- Cancellation
+- CANCELLATION
-- Subscription Paused
+- NON_RENEWING_PURCHASE
-- Subscription Resumed
+- SUBSCRIPTION_PAUSED
-- Product Change
+- SUBSCRIPTION_RESUMED
-- Billing Issue
+- PRODUCT_CHANGE
-- Refund
+- BILLING_ISSUE
-- Non-Renewing Purchase
+- REFUND
-- Subscription Period Changed
+- SUBSCRIPTION_PERIOD_CHANGED

 6. Listen to webhook events in your application: